PointSlice: Accurate and Efficient Slice-Based Representation for 3D Object Detection from Point Clouds: Introduction

 \section{Introduction}

-LiDAR-based 3D object detection has been extensively studied due to its applications in autonomous driving and robotics \cite{roboticszhu2017target}.
+LiDAR-based 3D object detection has been extensively studied due to its critical applications in autonomous driving and robotics~\cite{roboticszhu2017target}.
+Recently, significant progress has been made across various research directions.
+For instance, \cite{yin2022semi_r1} proposed a semi-supervised framework with proficient teachers to alleviate the reliance on massive annotations, while \cite{yan2025olidm_r2} explored diffusion models for object-aware data generation.
+Furthermore, the scope of detection has been extended to vehicle-infrastructure collaboration~\cite{li2024di_r3} and spatiotemporal video processing~\cite{yin2021graph_r4}.
+Despite these advancements in learning paradigms and application scenarios, the fundamental trade-off between detection accuracy and inference speed in the backbone architecture remains a critical bottleneck.

 The inherent sparsity and uneven spatial distribution of point clouds make it challenging to directly apply 2D image network architectures to point cloud data.
 To address these characteristics, the mainstream approach for processing point clouds is voxelization.
 The two primary voxelization methods are voxel-based and pillar-based approaches (see \cref{fig:voxelpillarcompare}).
 Voxel-based methods divide the point cloud space into a 3D voxel grid; models such as HEDNet \cite{hednet} and SAFDNet \cite{safdnet} utilize hierarchical encoder-decoder architectures and sparse detection head structures, achieving outstanding detection performance.
 However, voxel-based approaches require learning in the x, y, and z dimensions, which results in slower inference speeds compared to pillar-based methods.
 Pillar-based methods compress the point cloud data into the x-y plane, reducing input dimensionality and thus improving inference efficiency.
 For instance, PillarNet \cite{pillarnet} employs spatial feature semantic fusion to further enhance detection accuracy.
 Given the efficiency advantages of the pillar-based approach, a natural question arises: can the voxel-based network structure be directly applied to point clouds initialized in a pillar format?
 We conducted experiments on the Waymo Open dataset to explore this question.
 As shown in \cref{SAFDNetpillar}, although using pillar-formatted point clouds (SAFD-Pillar) results in an inference speed 1.17× faster than SAFDNet, it achieves only 69.3 mAPH in detection accuracy.

 To address the issue of improved efficiency but reduced detection accuracy, we propose PointSlice, which converts 3D point cloud data into multiple (x-y) slices, allowing the model to maintain detection accuracy close to that of voxel-based methods.
 PointSlice introduces a novel encoding approach: we partition the point cloud horizontally, transforming 3D data into a set of 2D slices, where the neural network does not differentiate between the heights (z positions) of the slices.
 This set of 2D slices is treated as a batch.
 Through this encoding, PointSlice can utilize a 2D convolutional network as the backbone for feature extraction, thereby overcoming the inefficiency of voxel-based methods that require 3D CNNs for inference.